-Bill to legalize marijuana expected to be tabled on Thursday
+Liberals set to table marijuana legislation, but key details need to be resolved

 “The goal will not simply be to legalize marijuana, but also to prevent youth from having access to it,” a senior official said.

+“The legislation will be introduced in the near future and we will ensure that it benefits from a robust parliamentary process before cannabis becomes legalized,” Justice Minister Jody Wilson-Raybould told reporters.

-Still, the legislative package unveiled this week is not expected to include all provisions that need to be put in place before marijuana is officially legal.
-For example, the final plan to enforce provisions against drug-impaired driving are not expected to be released until the government publishes the results of a recent pilot project on saliva-based roadside tests.
+The bill unveiled this week is not expected to include all provisions that will be needed before marijuana is officially legal.

+For example, final plans to enforce tougher provisions against drug-impaired driving are not expected to be released until the government publishes the results of a recent pilot project with police forces on saliva-based roadside tests, sources said.

+“On Thursday, there will be a legislative package, but in terms of the full suite of measures, not everything will be there,” a federal official said.

+The senior government official acknowledged there is a “big gap” between the government’s position on packaging and a recent proposal from Canada’s licensed producers of medical marijuana, who have been getting ready for the multibillion-dollar recreational market.

-In a recent letter to the government, producers of medical marijuana called on Ottawa to give them some leverage to promote their products to the public.
-In the letter, the heads of companies such as Tilray Canada Inc., Canopy Growth Corp. and CannTrust Inc. said that the government should allow marijuana to be sold in containers with colourful lettering and logos, as long as they are not targeted at children.
+In a recent letter to the government, several licensed producers called on Ottawa to allow pot to be sold in containers with colourful lettering and logos as long as it is not targeted at children.

-A key argument for the licensed producers is that they have to create a product that can compete with the black market that sells illegally harvested marijuana.

 “Packaging debates are often driven by public health concerns but in order to develop well-rounded public policy, rules surrounding packaging and in-store promotion must take into account the current status of the large, illegal cannabis black market and the harms it causes youth and society more generally,” said the letter dated March 21.